MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 ![Default Unreal Engine 4 FPS project flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-4/ue4project-flame-graph-raw-process-thread.png "Default Unreal Engine 4 FPS project flame graph"){: .align-center}

 Well, not specially readable either, isn't it?
 To the left of the image we can see `ProcessId` and `ThreadId` as reported by the SDK.
-It's a pity we have to scroll back and forth, trying to know which entry matches which parent.
-What's compiling in parallel?
-Found myself as clumsy as when using WPA.
+And if we want to know what's going on we have to scroll back and forth, trying to know which entry matches which parent.
+Or, what's compiling in parallel?
+Found myself feeling as clumsy as when using WPA.

 But, can we do any better?

 ### Packing parent-children together

-Let's try to keep child entries as close as possible to their parents, being careful to leave the necessary space to fit them when we have entries running in parallel.
+Let's post-process the data and try to keep child entries as close as possible to their parents, being careful to leave the necessary space to fit them when we have entries running in parallel.

 With a bit of work, we get this version: